betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 on the surfaces you touch you will almost certainly bring to your face or to other surfaces<sup>[29],[30]</sup> you touch.

-So, keep your hands clean by frequent washing with soap and water for 20 seconds.
-Note that over use of alcohol based sanitizer will likely dry your skin to the point of cracking *creating* a new vector for infection rather than preventing one.
+So, apart from cleaning your office area surfaces regularly, keep your hands clean by frequent washing with soap and water for 20 seconds.
+Note that overuse of alcohol based sanitizer will likely dry your skin to the point of cracking *creating* a new vector for infection rather than preventing one.
 Try not to touch your face.
 When you cough or sneeze, cover it.<sup>[31]</sup> Remember, you are not only protecting yourself but also those around you.
-The most vulnerable among us will appreciate your efforts.
+The most vulnerable among us will appreciate your efforts in slowing the spread of COVID-19.

 [1]: https://www.cdc.gov/coronavirus/2019-ncov/about/transmission.html "CDC Guidance on CV-19 Transmission {}"
 [2]: https://www.who.int/health-topics/coronavirus "WHO Summary Remarks of CV-19 {}"